Skip to content

 Now there is one area where the master switch doesn’t control anything, if you turn the master switch off, okay you cannot use anything on that board except the down light, the idea there is at night when you wake up you haven’t got to light the whole van up, you can just put the down lighting on and it’s not in your eyes blinding you.

-Steve James from Denby Campervans shows you how to operate your campervan's elevating roof and Swivel Seat.
+Lloyd from Denby Campervans shows you how to pop the roof & swivel the seat

 To operate the elevating roof, always make sure you have the door open and undo the two straps, easily done as they are spring-loaded.
 Hold the clip-push right through and push up, now if the door was closed your roof would not go up because of ventilation, secondly with the roof bed up, you can stand up in your vehicle.